lathomas64/palette-builder/wp-content/plugins/builder/imani.md

 ### Bugs
 - [ ] Using X to clear search field does not update list
+- [ ] X to clear search field does not appear in firefox
 - [x] Attempting to load user color story breaks the whole thing.
   * Imani's note: can you provide more detail?
 - [ ] Neutral filter button doesn't work. *With Gina to make Neutral a color tag*